 Blog: History of Knowledge

 Cofounded with Kerstin von der Krone for the German Historical Institute Washington in late 2016, this was the first blog in the institute’s scholarly publishing program.
-We discuss its purpose and our experiences in “Blogging Histories of Knowledge in Washington, DC,” “Digital History,” ed.
-Simone Lässig, special issue, Geschichte und Gesellschaft 47, no. 1 (2021), forthcoming.
+We discuss its purpose and our experiences in “Blogging Histories of Knowledge in Washington, DC,” in “Digital History,” ed.
+Simone Lässig, special issue, Geschichte und Gesellschaft 47, no. 1 (2021): 163–74.

 Besides setting up and maintaining the site, my work on the project ranges from commissioning and reviewing pieces with my co-editors to developmental editing, line-editing, copyediting, and image rights review.
 I also write copy and tweet for the blog.
 As of April 2021, we have published over 230,000 words by more than 100 authors.